livMatS/dtool-config-generator/README.rst

 Testing
 ------------------------------------------------

-Many tests only work within a semi-productive environment with access to NetApp StorageGRID and dtool-lookup-server REST API interfaces.
-Configure such an environment within ``production.cfg`` within the repository root.
-Run tests with ``pytest``.
+Many tests only work within a semi-productive environment with access to NetApp StorageGRID and dtool-lookup-server REST API interfaces and are marked as ``integrationtest``.
+Configure such an environment within ``production.cfg`` within the repository root ad run tests with ``pytest``.
+Alternatively, deselect such tests with ``pytest -m "not integrationtest"``.
 Some tests rely on ``docker`` for launching an LDAP server.